lenesk/sokolova.dk/learn-to-structure-danish-sentences-correctly.md

 As for the verb, I will imply the verb as the first personal verbal form in the utterance.
 Since often the verbal phrase may consist of 2-3 verb forms as in skulle have gjort = should have done; or vil indføre - will implement, I will from now on refer to the first personal verb form in the phrase, i.e. skulle, vil in the examples above.

-The course will have the following structure:
+My upcoming video course will have the following structure:

-Lesson #1
+Lesson #1 Introduction

 Lesson #2 	Learn to spot and define the main clause?